liuxinren456852/DLC_LiDAR_SLAM/README.md

 ## A Robust and Effective LiDAR-SLAM System with Learning-based Denoising and Loop Closure

-## Front_end : Fast LiDAR-Inertial Odometry + D-Net   Back_end Tightly-coupled Lidar Inertial Odometry + LC-Net:
+Front_end : Fast LiDAR-Inertial Odometry + D-Net   Back_end Tightly-coupled Lidar Inertial Odometry + LC-Net

 ## Summary of the merits of our works based on previous works: